sciedou/coinpay/README.md

 CoinPay is a simple PHP script for stores or freelancers accepting cryptocurrencies as a payment.

+First of all, I'm sorry if the code isn't clean, I did this on my spare time for my website.
+You can find a demo here: http://coinpay.sciedou.me/

 ##############################

 HOW IT WORKS - SERVER SIDE